Diagnostic Radiology Residency Curriculum

 Simulation Education

-Residents participate in an organized procedural simulation curriculum in our Radiology Simulation Lab.
+Residents participate in simulation educational activities in our Radiology Simulation Lab and Center for Experiential and Applied Learning (CEAL).
 Residents receive faculty instruction for performing ultrasound-guided biopsies (breast, thyroid, kidney/liver) and vascular access.
-The lab has a high-quality ultrasound machine and ultrasound probes with attached tablets to learn procedures on high- and low-fidelity phantoms.
+The simulation lab has a high-quality ultrasound machine and ultrasound probes with attached tablets to learn procedures on high- and low-fidelity phantoms.
 Residents participate in teaching sessions with faculty and have access to the lab 24/7 to practice on their own.
-Residents also participate in a contrast reaction simulation annually using a high-fidelity mannequin.
-3D printed models are used for simulation of fluoroscopically guided spine and joint procedures.
+Residents also participate in a contrast reaction simulation annually using a high-fidelity mannequin through the CEAL.

 Call System